pgorman/dangerjaunt/minirules.md

 However, fighters roll two six-sided hit dice, and choose the higher roll.

 Characters gain at most one level per session.
-Reduce the experience award of a character who would gain two levels so that their XP totals just shy of the second level.
+Reduce the experience award of a character who would gain more levels so that their XP totals just shy of the second level.

 ## Number of Daily Spells per Spell Level ##